SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Pipeline code

 \section{Pipeline code}

-The non-momfbd parts of the pipeline are coded in IDL with some parts implemented as Dynamically Loadable Modules (DLMs) coded in C/C++ for speed and/or for using exisiting code.
+The non-MOMFBD parts of SSTRED are coded in IDL, with some parts implemented as DLMs coded in C/C++ for speed and/or to use existing code.
+SSTRED works with IDL version 8.3 or later.

+The SSTRED IDL code is available from \url{https://github.com/ISP-SST/sstred}.
+The hash of the latest commit, tagged 1.1.0-634, is \texttt{g3a676b9f2e5e}.

+The SSTRED uses IDL objects, with the major steps in the processing implemented as class methods.
+There are separate classes for CRISP and CHROMIS, inheriting common code from a top class whenever possible and practical.

+Adding support for another, similar instrument should not be very hard.
+It is a matter of entering information about detectors, file formats, and filters, identifying common processing steps, and writing a few new class methods that cover the differences.
+Identifying any particular data imperfections for the new instrument and developing calibrations and corrections for them could be time-consuming.